 Alabama Possession of Controlled Substance Offenses

 Possession of any other controlled substance is a Class C felony in Alabama.
 Possession of a controlled substance includes, but is not limited to possession of heroin, cocaine, crack cocaine, methamphetamine, LSD, and ecstasy.
-A complete list of controlled substances are contained in the Alabama Code at § 20-2-20 through 20-2-31.
+A complete list of controlled substances is contained in the Alabama Code at § 20-2-20 through 20-2-31.
 Alabama drug charges also include the possession of prescription drugs such as Lortab, Xanax, and Klonopin where the person does not have a valid prescription.
-In addition, it is unlawful to obtain a controlled substance by fraud, deceit or misrepresentation.
+Also, it is unlawful to obtain a controlled substance by fraud, deceit or misrepresentation.
 Alabama Code § 13A-12-210 et seq.

 Unlawful Manufacturing of Controlled Substance in Alabama